 Operators in the EU ETS must surrender EU allowances (EUAs) against their greenhouse gas emissions (CO2 in Ireland, other Member States may have included additional gases).
 The majority of allowances since 2013 are provided via auctioning.
 Some allowances are still allocated for free for industry and heating sectors, but not for electricity generation.

-For the third trading period (2013 – 2020), free allocation is implemented by applying new EU-wide, fully harmonised, allocation rules.
+For the fourth trading period (2021 – 2025), free allocation is implemented by applying new EU-wide, fully harmonised, allocation rules.
 Member States are required to prepare an “allocation plan”, known as the National Implementation Measures (NIMs) document which contains all of the detailed information about the allocations planned for each eligible installation in the country.
 Member States remain responsible for data collection and final allocation.
 The Commission is responsible for approving or rejecting the NIMs or parts thereof, requiring amendments where necessary.

 Ireland submitted its National Implementation Measures (NIMs) for the allocation period 2021-2025 to the European Commission on 30 September 2019.
 This list has been modified as a result of clarifications from operators and from the Commission.
-The Commission will shortly adopt a decision to accept the data and we will publish the final National Allocation Table in June.
-The September 2019 list is available for download here.
+The Commission will shortly adopt a decision to accept the data and we will publish the final National Allocation Table in June here.

 In addition to the Benchmarking Regulation (Regulation (EU) 2021/447) establishing the benchmarks for the 2021-2025 allocation period, the Commission published a paper on the revision of the benchmarks for free allocation and it can be accessed here.
 In order to ensure that the total allocation comes within the cap the Commission have to check if the maximum allowed free allocation is equal to or greater than the sum of all the preliminary allocations across Europe.
 If not, a cross sectoral correction factor is applied.
 The Commission Implementing Decision (EU) 2021/927 published on 9 June 2021 determined that the cross sectoral correction factor for the allocation period 2021-2025 was 100% (or 1).